ollyau/generate-data/README.txt

 2) NGC0000-folded-moments.txt:
 -----------------------
-Each row represents a single folded bin; they are sorted by bin radius.
-In order to get the bin luminosity for purposes of luminosity weighting, multiply nf*flux; number of fibers is equivalent to area, since all fibers have equal coverage.
-(Note that the units are arbitrary, so this is only gives luminosity in a relative sense within the galaxy.)
-Radial profiles can be constructed by taking a luminosity-weighted average of some quantity over bins with the same annulus number; this corresponds obviously to the binned annuli in the outer regions, and divides the inner single-fiber bins into some reasonable number of annuli.
+Each row represents a single folded bin; they are sorted roughly by bin radius.
+(Single-fiber bins are sorted by radius; multi-fiber bins are listed clockwise from the major axis within each annulus.)

 --The columns are as follows:
 bin			bin number